 I was raised in Montana as an avid hunter and spin fisherman (I just didn't know any better then).
 I attended Stanford University where, after a stint in the Marine Corps, I finally graduated in 1975 with both BS and MS degrees in Civil Engineering.
 My wife Linda doesn't fish, but (thankfully) is very understanding.
 We have one son, Kevin, who is married.
 He is a special education teacher in South Korea right now.

-Jeff Hutchinson - Rondy Outings Program
+Jeff Hutchinson - Rondy Outings Program and Technology

 I was born and raised in San Francisco, and have always been drawn to the water.
 I grew up surfing Ocean Beach, scuba diving the kelp forests of Monterey Bay, sailing SF Bay, and fishing for leopard sharks in Bolinas lagoon.
 As a young man I could never get enough time in, on, or around the water, and Northern California is my ultimate playground.
 I still feel that way!
 Although I have been fishing all my life, about five years ago I caught the fly fishing bug and there has been no going back.
 I joined the GGACC to work on my cast, and immediately felt like I had found my tribe - interesting characters, adventurers, protectors of the environment, and (of course) skilled anglers and teachers.
 I started leading the Rondy Program in 2017, and am now honored to join the board of directors.

 When not pursuing aquatic adventures, I can be found working as a human resources leader in the tech sector.
 I hold a B/S in Organizational Psychology from SFSU.
 I've lived in San Diego and Lake Tahoe, and have traveled near and far, but San Francisco is forever my home.
 I have to say that my biggest catch is my wife, who always supports and encourages my passion for fly fishing.
 Our family includes two adventurous, beautiful, water-loving daughters and a parrot named Mitch.